 Essential items to pack for your study abroad journey

 Are you all set to join your dream university?
-Don’t forget to carry these things when you do packing for your study abroad journey.
+Do not forget to carry these essential items when you do packing for your study abroad journey.

-This is the time of the year when most of you would be packing your bags for your study abroad journey and would be taking some packing tips from friends and family members.
-In India, it is almost a ritual in which all your known ones would tell you – “Don’t forget to carry this.
-You will not find it there.”
+This is that time of the year when some of you would be joining universities for Spring (Jan-May) intake.
+Most of you would be packing your bags for your study abroad journey and would be taking some packing tips from friends and family members.
+In India, it is almost a ritual in which all your known ones would tell you – Do not forget to carry this.
+You will not find it there (they say there is always something special from your motherland)

 When I went abroad for my studies, I got a similar advice.
 However, in my experience even if you forget something, almost everything can be bought there afterwards.
 I am sharing some information which may be helpful when planning what to pack and bring with you on your study abroad journey.